Kayle-Verhiel/Kayle-Verhiel/README.md

   <img src="https://img.shields.io/badge/Experience-2%2B_Years-F75C7E?style=for-the-badge"/>
 </p>

-I am Kayle Verhiel, a Full Stack Developer with a strong academic foundation in Computer Science.
+I am Kayle Verhiel, a Full Stack Developer with an academic foundation in Computer Science.
 I completed my Bachelor's degree in Computer Science at Utrecht University, followed by a Master's degree in Software Engineering at the University of Amsterdam.

 I enjoy building end-to-end solutions, working across the entire stack.
-From designing intuitive front-end interfaces to architecting robust back-end systems.
+From designing intuitive front-end interfaces to architecting back-end systems.
 My main focus lies in building cloud native applications in AWS to deliver reliable and efficient software.

 # Company Experiences